 In 2009, the Annex was emptied in preparation for a complete renovation, and work began in 2010.
 The entrance was moved from facing Bostwick Street to the driveway shared with the Church.
-The Church office and pastors’ offices were relocated to the Annex and are on your left as you enter.
-Directly in front, just past the offices is the new Church library, organized by church member volunteers.
-To the right is the small conference room and at the end of the hall is the large conference room.
+The Church office and pastors’ offices were relocated to the Annex.
+Just past the offices is the new Church library, a small conference room, and then at the far end of the hall is the large conference room.
 Church Boards and committees use the library and conference room for meetings and the large conference room hosts community groups and has been used for special services.

-All lighting in the Annex is motion sensitive, although the lights may be manually turned on and off.
-Most of the renovation was done by volunteers and by local business owners and employees.
-The decorations were provided by members of the Church’s Women Fellowship.
+Most of the renovation was done by volunteers and by local business owners and their employees.
+The decorations were provided by members of the church’s Women Fellowship.